-HCA Holdings Inc. (HCA), the biggest U.S. for-profit hospital operator, sold $1 billion of bonds to make a distribution to stockholders.
+HCA Holdings Inc. (HCA:US), the biggest U.S. for-profit hospital operator, sold $1 billion of bonds to make a distribution to stockholders.

 The company issued the 6.25 percent debt due February 2021 to yield 462 basis points more than similar-maturity Treasuries, according to data compiled by Bloomberg.